2019 ASA Guidelines for the Early Management of Patients with AIS

 The American Stroke Association (ASA) has released its Guidelines for the Early Management of Patients with Acute Ischemic Stroke (AIS): 2019 Update to the 2018 Guidelines for the Early Management of Acute Ischemic Stroke: A Guideline for Healthcare Professionals.
-The updates contain general recommendations based on the currently available evidence to guide clinicians who care for adult patients with acute arterial ischemic stroke.
-The target reader would be, according to the AHA, prehospital care providers, physicians, allied health professionals, and hospital administrators.
+The updates contain general recommendations based on the currently available evidence to guide clinicians responsible for acute ischemic stroke patient management.
+The target reader would be, according to the AHA, prehospital care providers, physicians, allied health professionals, and hospital administrators responsible for acute ischemic stroke patient management.

 The updates published cover several telemedicine items to include recommendations for the facilities that do not have in-house imaging interpretation.
 The suggestion made, according to section 1.6.1 of the updates, was that the facilities should implement a timely review for brain imaging for patients presenting with acute stroke symptoms.
 The guidelines continue, with a new recommendation: The administration of IV alteplase guided by a telestroke consultation for patients with AIS can be beneficial. (see below)